WHAT IS GLAUCOMA

 - Unusual looking optic nerve

-- IOP or High Intraocular Pressure
+- High Intraocular Pressure present in their eyes

 The eye produces aqueous humor, a fluid, which goes around the eye frontage to nourish and cleanse the tissues.
 The aqueous humor goes through an opening near the lens and it drains in the trabecular meshwork, which is a spongy area.